 After trying Island Pirate Ale, it was easy to see why.

-At the time of their launch, Pirate Republic beers were more Bostonian than Bahamian.
+At the time of their launch, though, Pirate Republic beers were more Bostonian than Bahamian.
 The company had a contract brewing partnership with a Massachusetts-based brewery.
-This past spring, though, the entire Pirate Republic production was brought to its home base in Nassau, making these beers as truly Bahamian as my other favorite Bahamas brews.
+This past spring, though, the entire Pirate Republic production was brought to Nassau.
+That makes these beers as truly Bahamian as my other favorite Bahamas brews.

-Island Pirate Ale’s Bahamian chops are instantly apparent upon first sip in the form of some tangy citrus notes (Could that be switcha in there?) that worked to dial down the hoppiness a bit to me.
+Island Pirate Ale’s Bahamian chops are instantly apparent upon first sip in the form of some tangy citrus notes.
+(Could that be switcha in there?)
+They worked to dial down the hoppiness a bit to me.
 An easy-going 5.2% ABV, medium-light body, and an ultra-smooth finish ensured that this pirate adventure would be a short, yet very satisfying one.

-Hmmm…think I’ll need another taste before I can answer definitively.
-For that, I’ll have to head back to Nassau soon as distribution of Pirate Republic beers remains limited elsewhere in the islands.
-If you see ’em anywhere along your Bahamas travels, let us know where and how you like ’em in the comments section below.
+Hmmm… I think I’ll need another taste before I can answer definitively.
+For that, I’ll have to head back to Nassau as distribution of Pirate Republic beers remains limited elsewhere in the islands.
+If you see ’em anywhere along your Bahamas travels, let us know where and if/how you like ’em in the comments section below.